Grownup Gripe: You mean to tell me I have to drink that in order to lose weight, I’d rather stay fat.

-It is recommended you drink least 64 ounces a day which you may think sounds easy but when you’re drinking all your other meals it’s a whole lot let me tell you.
+It’s recommended you drink least 64 oz. a day which may sound easy but when you’re drinking all your other meals it’s a whole lot let me tell you.
 It filled me up though.

 You’re supposed to chew the smoothie because Smith says the nutrients start when they mix with your saliva and I didn’t get that until I had one.

-The smoothies are thick enough so even if it sounds gross at first at least it gives you the impression of eating something.
+The smoothies are thick enough so even if it sounds gross it gives you the impression of eating something.
 You also know it’s pure goodness you’re putting in your body.

 I wake up at seven and by 11:30, after water, a couple small smoothies and a cup of detox tea I would pop in a hard boiled egg like a TicTac.